-When I returned to Dublin at the start of 2016, I began editing The Governor’s Daughter.
-This is when my obsession with the craft of writing grew.
-I taught myself the intimacies of voice and what it means to be a proper writer; by reading and experimenting with style, voice and POV—you might be able to see that in my early short-stories.
+When I returned to Dublin at the start of 2016, I began editing ‘The Governor’s Daughter’.
+This is when my obsession with the craft of writing really dugs its hooks into me.
+I taught myself the intimacies of voice and what it means to write well (by writing bad and reading and a lot of experimenting, which might show in my short stories).

-An 80,000-word edited draft of The Governor’s Daughter was finally put aside early 2017, and I wrote two 60,000-word manuscripts.
-I did the same thing in 2018, finishing two 80,000-word manuscripts: The True King of Ireland (about a dolphin that helps a politician win an election) and Pieces of a Man (about a divorcee writing a book on a plane and falling in love with an air-stewardess).
+An 80,000-word edited draft of ‘The Governor’s Daughter’ was finally put aside early 2017 (which I am still editing sparodically), and I wrote two 60,000-word manuscripts.
+I did the same thing in 2018 (80,000-word manuscripts): ‘The True King of Ireland‘, about a dolphin that helps a politician win an election.
+And ‘Pieces of a Man’, about a divorcee writing a book on a plane and falling in love with an air stewardess.
 As decent as they were, I felt I hadn’t nailed it yet.
 Sensing the real books were to come, I shelved both.
-(I may return to them at a later date).
+(I want to return to them at a later date).

-I didn’t want to write a legal thriller per se (I’m not a lawyer) but I did want to write about the corruption of a character who wears a cape… and a wig—given how small Ireland is, I’m curious if a barrister or judge would dare create such a corrupt view of the Irish legal profession as I have.
+I didn’t want to write a legal thriller per se (I’m not a lawyer) but I did want to write about the corruption of a character who wears a cape (and a wig in this instance).
+Given how small Ireland is, I’m curious if a barrister or judge would dare create such a corrupt view of the Irish legal profession as I have.